 A recent report from Accenture found that global investment in Fintech has skyrocketed from $930 million back in 2008 to over $12 billion by the beginning of 2015.
 Europe experienced the highest growth rate, with an increase of 215% to $1.48 billion in 2014.

-Furthermore, the associated reworking of financial regulations, new innovations and customer behaviour, means this figure will continue its sharp growth in the coming years.
+Furthermore, the associated reworking of financial regulations, new innovations, and customer behavior, means this figure will continue its sharp growth in the coming years.

 Such is the impact of technology on how finance is run, cities like London actively and aggressively pursue technology talent to ensure it remains competitive.